Top Fastmail Alternatives to Consider in 2026

 Pros and Cons

-• Only stores email accounts for 90 days
+• Limited email retention - accounts store messages for 90 days only

 Improve Your Email Experience with Mailbird!